jrtoone/Startup/README.md

 - **Supports registration, login, logout, and restricted endpoint – done!**
   Authentication fully implemented using hashed passwords and HttpOnly cookies, with restricted routes requiring login.

+## DB/Login deliverable

+For this deliverable I associate the bingo boards with the logged in user.
+I stored the boards in the database.
+To see this in motino, go to 'My Boards' and add one.
+You can refresh or logout but they persist, due to being stored on MangoDB.

+- [x] **Stores data in MongoDB** - done!
+- [x] **Use MongoDB to store credentials** - Stores both user and their boards.